rohitshetty/rohitshetty.github.io/content/post/updated-silverhalide-with-2024w01.md

 Last week I developed the second roll of Eastman 5222.

-This time I developed it at box speed, so no more fried [look](https://silverhalide.kernelanxiety.dev/#2023w51w52).
+This time I shot and developed it at box speed, so less contrasty than the last [time](https://silverhalide.kernelanxiety.dev/#2023w51w52).

 I Developed it in D-96 for 5 minutes and 50 seconds, 10% lesser than the recommended 6.5 minutes.